 Historic District Commission

 The Historic District Commission meets once a month, on the second Monday of the month.
 The Commission reviews cases within the one local historic district -- MacArthur Park.
 The Commission reviews requests to be allowed to make changes, additions, or alterations to the exterior of structures within the District via a Certificate of Appropriateness.
 The Guidelines provide information about the requirements that must be met prior to undertaking construction, demolition, and certain other changes to property located within the MacArthur Park Historic District.

 The Little Rock Historic District Commission sets their calendar at the beginning of each year.
-The calendar includes the filing deadlines and public hearings for the year.
+The calendar includes the filing deadlines for meetings and public hearings for the year.
 The Certificate of Appropriateness application must be completed and returned to our offices at 723 West Markham Street by the filing deadline on the calendar.
+Pre-application reviews are mandatory for all infill construction and are recommended for any project in the district.
 The current agenda is available here.

 The Homeowners' and Investors' Handbook for Historic Properties contains information pertinent to all properties within the twenty-one (21) National Register Districts throughout the City, as well as downtown and midtown neighborhoods.
 It contains information from various City Departments and other organizations that is beneficial to property owners and potential investors.
 Tax Credits are available for rehabilitation of certain historic structures.
 The Arkansas Historic Preservation Program has information on Rehabilitation Tax Credits.
 Act 498 of 2009 established state tax credits for Historic preservation rehabilitation.
 A map of all twenty-one National Register Historic Districts is located here.

 The Historic District Commission is interested in not only the history of the MacArthur Park area, but also the history of Little Rock as a whole.
 To this end heritage tourism information has been developed.
 For additional information contact Brian Minyard (501) 371-4789.